Update on Salmonella Agona outbreak

 The withdrawal and/or recall of infant formula produced by a single French processing company will significantly reduce the risk of more infants being infected by Salmonella Agona, say EFSA and ECDC as a result of a rapid outbreak assessment.

 An outbreak of S. Agona linked to the consumption of infant formula has been ongoing in France since August 2017.
 So far the outbreak has affected 37 children under one year of age in France.
-Whole genome sequencing (WGS) analysis confirmed that a Spanish case is closely related to the outbreak in France.
+Whole genome sequencing Visualisation of the entire genetic makeup of a particular organism.
+(WGS) analysis confirmed that a Spanish case is closely related to the outbreak in France.
 A probable case has been identified in Greece.
 The last case was notified on 2 December 2017.

 EFSA and ECDC recommend that competent authorities in affected Member States keep sharing information on the epidemiological, microbiological and environmental investigations and issue relevant notifications in the Rapid Alert System for Food and Feed (RASFF) and the Early Warning Response System (EWRS).